edoleone/edoleone.github.io/project.md

 After removing the 'time' feature, I performed feature ranking again.
 The method chosen for feature ranking was Recursive Feature Elimination (RFE), whereby one feature at the time is removed from the model with replacement and the features yielding the greatest negative impact when removed are deemed to be the most important ones.

+The standout features in terms of importance were ejection fraction and serum creatinine.
 Once the important features were identified, I dropped all other features from the dataset and I compared the confusion matrices and ROC curves of the model with all features and with the interest features only.

 Finally, I built a simple user interface to make predictions using the model with the important features only.

 ## Results

-Upon using the REF method for feature ranking, two features stood out in terms of importance: serum creatinine and ejection fraction.
-Here is the list of features ranked from least important to most important based on the R^2 test score they produced:
+Below is the list of features ranked from least important to most important based on the R^2 test score they produced when using the RFE method:
 * Column: diabetes, Test R^2 score: 0.756
 * Column: serum_sodium, Test R^2 score: 0.756
 * Column: smoking, Test R^2 score: 0.753